MarkJB/React-Examples/expo/todo-react-native-paper/README.md

 ## Limitations & Improvements

 - Uses React state so todos are not persistent.
-Would need to investiage local storage or a backend.
+Would need to investigate local storage or a backend.
 Maybe firebase or a local demo nodejs backend?

 - Cannot edit todos.
 Maybe this could be done in a dialog?

 - Cannot set a completion state, where todos are moved to done or archived.
-Would require an additiional state property in the state array, as well as a way to set the state - maybe a long press action menu to edit the todo or update its state.
+Would require an additional state property in the state array, as well as a way to set the state - maybe a long press action menu to edit the todo or update its state.
 Would then also need a way to show/hide done todos.
 This could be a filter option or another page/tab for done or archived todos.

 - Cannot reorder todos.
 Should look at doing this with a React Drag and Drop library.
 Could also add up/down buttons to change the order as a simple option.